crewmeister/frontend-coding-challenge/README.md

 ## Your Mission

-Create the React application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.
+Create the Flutter application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.

-We provided a couple of JSON files with the mock data necessary to implement the screens, you can use the files straight into the frontend or create a small API (bonus), it's your choice.
+We provided a couple of JSON files with the mock data necessary to implement the screens, you can use the files straight into the app using the mock methods provided in this repository or create a small separate API (bonus), it's your choice.

-You can use any boilerplate/approach you prefer (nextjs, create react app, ...), but try to keep it simple.
-We encourage you to use your favorite tools and packages to build a solid React application.
+We encourage you to use your favorite tools and packages to build a solid Flutter application.

-You can assume that you do not have to support legacy browsers.
-Feel free to use modern features such as **fetch** or **flexbox**.

-(bonus) Host the website on the service of your choice (Heroku, AWS, GCloud, ...).

 Optional: build the project and deploy (ie make it available as a static project) on Github Pages, otherwise please provide detailed instructions on how to start the project locally.

 ## Tech Requirements

-- React
+- Flutter
-- Tests: Jest + react-testing-library / enzyme
+- Tests: flutter_test library
 - Code Linter
-- Redux is a plus.
+- Using a state management approach (BLoC, Redux etc) is a plus.
-- Typescript is a plus.
-- CSSinJS is a plus: styled-components, styled-system, ...

 ## Instructions